-Cupping Notes The flavors of our medium roasted Brazilian coffee are sensitive and delicate; you can sense the notes of so many types of exotic flowers, fruits, and a wonderful lingering aftertaste.
-The body of the coffee is not very strong and acidity is mild and pleasant.
-In general, Brazilian coffees are heavy and winey or floral and tea like.
-If your go too coffee of choice is a dark roast than this will not be for you.
-On the other hand, if you like delicate flavors than this is a winner!
+Cupping Notes The flavors of our medium-roasted Brazilian coffee are sensitive and delicate; you can sense the otes of so many types of exotic flowers, fruits, and a wonderful lingering aftertaste.
+The body of the coffee is not very strong, and the acidity is mild and pleasant.
+Brazilian coffees generally are heavy and winey or floral and tea-like.
+If your go-to coffee is a dark roast, this will not be for you.
+On the other hand, if you like delicate flavors, this is a winner!

-Brazil is the biggest coffee producing country in the world, with seemingly endless expanses available for its production.
-Coffee plantations in Brazil often cover immense areas of land, needing hundreds of people to manage and operate them to produce huge quantities of coffee.
-Both Arabica and Robusta are grown, and the climate, soil quality and altitude determine which variety will grow best in which region.
+Brazil is the biggest coffee-producing country in the world, with seemingly endless expanses available for its production.
+Coffee plantations in Brazil often cover immense land areas, needing hundreds of people to manage and operate them to produce vast quantities of coffee.
+Arabica and Robusta are grown, and the climate, soil quality, and altitude determine which variety will grow best in each region.
 A fine cup of Brazilian is clear, sweet, medium-bodied, and low-acid.

 I am enjoying this coffee right now..it's very smooth and just really good coffee!